 You may find that your dental practice is not open as normal.
 NHS England has a page on dental care which you may find useful if in need of treatment.

 There appears to be some doubt over how much time you need to allow between ordering a repeat prescription and it being collected.
 If you have a repeat prescription you may wish to re-order at least one week before you require it.
-Repeat prescriptions from Hastings House may be ordered from their web site.
-The Kineton Red Horse surgey web site has this document explaining about repeat prescriptions.
+If you are using our prescription collection service please call Erika as soon as you have ordered a prescription - don't leave it until the last minute.